vtrenton/go_tutorials/README.md

-going through a go tutorial on youtube: https://www.youtube.com/watch?v=5og8btQcdlw
+Going through a go tutorial on youtube: https://www.youtube.com/watch?v=5og8btQcdlw

+I know there will be at least one person who remarks on all of the comments...
+Submitting a PR saying 'optimizing code' and removing all the comments is not a flex...